abdulGitHb/nextplate/src/content/homepage/_index.md

 #AboutUs
 aboutUs:
-  - title: "Art of Search Curation"
+  titleOne: "Art of Search Curation"
-    description: "15 Years of our Experience in the Industry empowers us with the “Art of Search Curation” leading to near perfection in Selection."
+  descriptionOne: "15 Years of our Experience in the Industry empowers us with the “Art of Search Curation” leading to near perfection in Selection."
+  image: "/images/banner.png"

-  - title: "Deliver Not Await"
+  titleTwo: "Deliver Not Await"
-    description: "We promise to Deliver results irrespective of challenges we come across.
+  descriptionTwo: "We promise to Deliver results irrespective of challenges we come across.
 We don’t await answers from our client’s rather We present them with solutions and insights to achieve “Better ROI”."

 #BetterROI
 betterRoi: